A51: Faculty Constitution

 Article IV.
 General

-Sec.
-2 Amendments: This Constitution may be amended by a two-thirds vote of those Voting Faculty members responding to a mail ballot after presentation twice to the Faculty for debate in meetings at least four weeks apart and subsequent ratification by the Regents.
+Section 2 Amendments: This Constitution may be amended by a two-thirds vote of those Voting Faculty members responding to an electronic ballot after presentation twice to the Faculty for debate in meetings at least four weeks apart and subsequent ratification by the Regents.

-Sec.
-3 Distribution: The Secretary of the University shall keep on file a copy of this Constitution and the Bylaws as amended from time to time, and shall distribute copies to all members of the Faculty by publication in the Faculty Handbook or otherwise.
+Section 3 Distribution: The Secretary of the University shall publish this Constitution and the Bylaws as amended in the Faculty Handbook.